alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

     - `SG <SRE ID> Research Users`
     - `SG <SRE ID> System Administrators`
 - Right click on the group and click `Properties`
-- Click the `Members` tab and click `Add...`
+- Click the `Members` tab
+- To add a user click `Add...`
     - Enter a part of the user's name and click `Check Names`
     - Select the correct user and click `OK`, then click `OK` again until the window closes
+- To remove a user click on the username of the person and then `Remove`
+    - Click `Yes` if you're sure this user should no longer have access to this SRE, then click `OK` again until the window closes
 - Open a `Powershell` command window with elevated privileges
 - Run `C:\Installation\Run_ADSync.ps1`